osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-data-selection-configuration.md

 ## Runtime changes

-PI Adapter for MQTT handles runtime changes for data selection configuration as follows:
+PI Adapter for MQTT handles runtime changes for data selection configuration as follows: <!
+See previous comment about this sentence >

 When you create a new data selection item with a new **Topic** property, the adapter automatically subscribes the topic to the data source and starts data collection for the stream associated with the data selection item.
 When you delete a data selection item, the adapter automatically stops collecting data for that item.
 Additionally, when you update a data selection item, the adapter updates the stream and continues data collection.